-We estimated ordinary least square regression models with the rated individual Gini of each respondent as a dependent variable.
-Figure 3 shows the change in the Gini coefficient in percent in relation to the condition where respondents were primed on competition and no eyes on their screen (see Table A3 in the Appendix for the regression coefficients).
-The results are highly sensitive to whether eyes were shown on the screen or not.
-When eyes were placed on the screen, the priming and the incentives did not show any effect on inequality preferences.
-If eyes were not shown on the screen, respondents primed on cooperation showed a significantly lower inequality preference of about 15 percent compared to those primed for competition.
-Additionally, we found an effect of incentives: respondents who received an incentive showed a significantly higher preference for inequality compared to those who answered the questionnaire voluntarily.
+Figure 2 shows the change in the Gini coefficient in percent in relation to the condition where respondents were primed on competition and had no eyes on their screen (see Table A3 in the Appendix for the regression coefficients).
+Compared to these participants the group of those who were primed on competition and saw eyes on the screen had a significantly lower inequality preference (about 9 %).
+If eyes were not shown on the screen, respondents primed on cooperation showed a significantly lower inequality preference of about 15% compared to the reference group.
+However, those participants primed on cooperation and with eyes on the screen showed no significantly lower inequality preference compared to the reference group.
+Additionally, we found an effect of incentives: Respondents who received an incentive showed a significantly higher preference for inequality compared to those who answered the questionnaire voluntarily.
 The results show no biases for social desirability.